A luxury eco-estancia in a spectacular nature reserve covering the vast unspoilt wetlands of northeast Argentina”

 Mealtimes are totally flexible as guests go out early for trips on the water, and if you're on a full-day excursion, you might eat lunch on the reserve.
 Return at tea time to leaf teas and delicious homemade biscuits, before dinner is served around 8pm.

-Menus are impressive - designed to match the best of Buenos Aires' restaurants.
-The food is simple but exquisite, and there’s always something surprising to excite the palate.
-The whole menu is carefully balanced to be nutritious and not over-filling.
-The house speciality is passion fruit ice cream.
+The food is simple, and the whole menu is carefully balanced to be nutritious and not over-filling.
+The house speciality is passion-fruit ice cream.
 Vegetarians are gladly catered for, and there’s an excellent wine list, too.
 Breakfasts feature fresh fruit, regional specialities, and cakes and breads baked on the premises.

 The great Argentine tradition of the asado is maintained here in considerable style, too.
-Every large home in Argentina has its own quincho, a sheltered outdoor space where meat is cooked over wood on a massive grill, and where family and friends congregate to eat and drink.
-It's part of Argentina’s love of the great outdoors, and Rincón del Socorro’s version is lovelier than most: fully enclosed to keep the mosquitoes out, typically built with a straw roof and local tiles, and surrounded by old lapacho trees.
+It's part of Argentina’s love of the great outdoors, and Rincón del Socorro’s version is lovelier than most: a wood-grill fully enclosed to keep the mosquitoes out, typically built with a straw roof and local tiles, and surrounded by old lapacho trees.
 Here, you’ll tuck into home-reared beef, organic salads and superb Argentine wines.